wandb/docs/docs/guides/launch/sagemaker.md

 4. Select the **entity** you would like to create the queue in.
 5. Enter a name for your queue in the **Name** field.
 6. Select **SageMaker** as the **Resource**.
-7. Enter a configuration for your queue.
-The config is a JSON blob that:
+7. Within the **Configuration** section, enter the configuration of your queue.
+A default YAML configuration is populated for you.
+It will look similar to the following code snippet:

 ```yaml
 {